-This is part 2 of our series on page titles and meta descriptions.
-These are the two key components of SERP content which you have control over – if you want to learn more about page titles, please read part 1.
+Just a reminder, this is part 2 of our series on page titles and meta descriptions.
+These are the two key components of SERP content that you have control over.
+If you want to learn more about page titles, please read part 1.

-Before we get started about meta descriptions, here’s a quick recap of what they are and where they appear.
+Before we get started with meta descriptions, here’s a quick recap of what they are and where they appear.

 The SERP is a list of top results given to you by your search engine based on your search query.
-The page title is the header tag (usually in blue), and the meta description is the sentence or two below it.
+The page title is the header tag (usually in blue), and the meta description appears as a sentence or two below it.

 Chances are they’re reading your meta description because your title was convincing… but not convincing enough to warrant a click straight away.